vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ![image](/assets/2025-04-02/080.png)

-For our chart, we use a simple line chart and connect it to the Hub list data connection.
+For our historical data charts, we use a simple line chart and connect it to the Hub list data connection.
 In our example, we have two separate charts: one for temperature and one for humidity.

 ![image](/assets/2025-04-02/090.png)

-The last thing we need is to write the current values regularly to the list.
-To do that, we set up a timer that triggers every 10 minutes and takes the value from the data flow and just appends in to the list:
+The last thing we need is to write the current values regularly to the Hub list.
+To do that, we set up a timer that triggers every 10 minutes and takes the value from the data flow and appends in to the list:

 ![image](/assets/2025-04-02/100.png)

 ## Result

 The following screenshot shows the final result in action.
 The real-time data is sent from the Shelly H&T sensor to Peakboard, via MQTT.
-On a regular basis, these values are stored in a Hub list and then queried again from the Hub list to be the basis for the value history charts, which go back to the last 100 data points.
+On a regular basis, these values are stored in a Hub list.
+The Hub list is also queried to create the historical data charts, which show the last 100 data points.

 ![image](/assets/2025-04-02/result.png)